 What if a sudden winter storm overwhelmed your building’s rooftop and caused it to collapse?
 Or hidden components within your building’s walls warped and weakened it over time to the brink of destruction?
 If your commercial property suffers a structural collapse, it does not also have to bring down your business.

-When handling your insurance claim, keep in mind that collapse can be interpreted in different ways, so you want to avoid receiving less than what you deserve.
+When handling your collapse damage insurance claim, keep in mind that collapse can be interpreted in different ways.
+Recover all that you’re entitled to with help from our professional public adjusters!

-Some buildings are vulnerable to collapse, and for a variety of reasons.
 In most cases, collapse is already built into your commercial property insurance policy because it can happen to you regardless of where your business is located.
-In the North, heavy snow on your building may cause roof collapse.
+In the North, winter storm damage to your building may cause a roof collapse.
 In the South, air conditioning units on the top of your building may weigh down and weaken the roof to the point of collapse.

 Is the damage partial or total?
 Your insurance company’s team will have their own interpretation about the extent of the property damage and what is covered in your commercial insurance policy.
 Who is on your team working to protect your interests?
 Our experts have the experience and resources to evaluate and document your damage in detail and negotiate your claim for the maximum amount.
-When your business is at stake, you deserve to rebuild and continue operations as quickly as possible.
+With offices in Honolulu, HI, Portland, OR, Provo, UT, and throughout the U.S., we proactively handle the insurance claims process for business owners in Hawaii, Oregon, Utah, and across the country.
+We help them recover more, sooner.
+Because when your business is at stake, you deserve to rebuild and continue operations as quickly as possible.

 Make sure you fully understand the meaning of each of the following before you move forward.
 Feel free to reach out to us for a no-cost discussion about your claim.